AlySFahmy/AlySFahmy/README.md

 ## Wazzup, it's ya boy Aly!!! 👋

 I'm a software engineer focused on web development.

-my best work is fueled by anger and tears.. love it!
+My best work is fueled by anger and tears... love it!